haidirstclair/DreamRestBeds/README.txt

 1200
 We customized our project to include product images, and modifications of the default style, present in the project.
 We had an issue in inseerting an images.
-But we edited the SeedData.cs, and then deleted the contents from the table.
-Ran the program and it was successful. https://localhost:7094/Bads
+But we edited the SeedData.cs, and then deleted the contents from the table.Later on we found a new background image and we updated it.
+Ran the program and it was
+successful.
+https://localhost:7094/Bads